Flat47/waterdine.studio/index.md

 # Studio Waterdine™

-Studio Waterdine™ is happy to celebrate Julie Queen's promotion to CEO and chairwoman of the board with a 90% ownership stake.
+Studio Waterdine™ is happy to celebrate Julie Archer's promotion to CEO and chairwoman of the board with a 90% ownership stake.

 ## Entertainment IP Creation.
 ### Growing Stories: